kpruden/contrib/ingress/controllers/nginx/configuration.md

 To use an existing service that provides authentication the Ingress rule can be annotated with `ingress.kubernetes.io/auth-url` to indicate the URL where the HTTP request should be sent.
 Additionally is possible to set `ingress.kubernetes.io/auth-method` to specify the HTTP method to use (GET or POST) and `ingress.kubernetes.io/auth-send-body` to true or false (default).
-Finally, set `ingress.kubernetes.io/auth-proxy-headers` to a comma-delimited set of response headers from the authentication service which should be proxied to the target service.
+Finally, it is possible to forward response headers from the authentication service to the target service or the client by using the ingress.kubernetes.io/auth-proxy-headers and ingress.kubernetes.io/auth-return-headers annotations, respectively.
+Both of these annotations accept a comma-delimited list of header names.

 ```
 ingress.kubernetes.io/auth-url:"URL to the authentication service"